-The Exchange has filed the proposed rule change pursuant to Section 19(b)(3)(A)(iii) of the Act 52 and Rule 19b-4(f)(6) thereunder.53 Because the foregoing proposed rule change does not: (i) significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative for 30 days from the date on which it was filed, or such shorter time as the Commission may designate, it has become effective pursuant to Section 19(b)(3)(A)(iii) of the Act 54 and subparagraph (f)(6) of Rule 19b-4 thereunder.55
+The Exchange has filed the proposed rule change pursuant to Section 19(b)(3)(A)(iii) of the Act 50 and Rule 19b-4(f)(6) thereunder.51 Because the proposed rule change does not: (i) significantly affect the protection of investors or the public interest; (ii) impose any significant burden on competition; and (iii) become operative prior to 30 days from the date on which it was filed, or such shorter time as the Commission may designate, the proposed rule change has become effective pursuant to Section 19(b)(3)(Å)(iii) of the Act 52 and Rule 19b-4(f)(6) 53 thereunder.

-A proposed rule change filed under Rule 19b-4(f)(6) 56 under the Act does not normally become operative prior to 30 days after the date of the filing.
-However, pursuant to Rule 19b-4(f)(6)(iii),57 the Commission may designate a shorter time if such action is consistent with the protection of investors and the public interest.
+A proposed rule change filed under Rule 19b-4(f)(6) 54 under the Act does not normally become operative prior to 30 days after the date of the filing.
+However, pursuant to Rule 19b-4(f)(6)(iii),55 the Commission may designate a shorter time if such action is consistent with the protection of investors and the public interest.
 The Exchange has requested that the Commission waive the 30-day operative delay so that the proposal may become operative immediately upon filing.
-The Commission previously approved the listing and trading of options on the Ether Funds.
-The Exchange has provided information regarding the underlying Ether Funds, including, among other things, information regarding trading volume, the number of beneficial holders, and the market capitalization of the Ether Funds.
+The Commission previously approved the listing of options on the Ether Funds.56 The Exchange has provided information regarding the underlying Ether Funds, including, among other things, information regarding trading volume, the number of beneficial holders, and the market capitalization of the Ether Funds.
 The proposal also establishes position and exercise limits for options on the Ether Funds and provides information regarding the surveillance procedures that will apply to Ether Funds options.
-The Commission believes that waiver of the operative delay could benefit investors by providing an additional venue for trading Ether Funds options.
-Therefore, the Commission believes that waiver of the 30-day operative delay is consistent with the protection of investors and the public interest.
-Accordingly, the Commission hereby waives the 30-day operative delay and designates the proposed rule change as operative upon filing.
+The Commission